glad94/hydejack-starter-kit/tennis/_posts/2022-07-30-Collecting-Data.md

 <p align="center">
   <img src="/assets/img/2022-07-30-Collecting-Data/10b_nadal_DEF.png">
 </p>
+The percentages below the baseline show how often shots were hit from each demarcated contact point zone.
 {:.figure}

 He was also most successful at getting depth and centrality from shots received down the middle, winning 60% of points in which these shots were played as well as 5 winners.
 For a little bit of sanity checking, here's one of those winners.